jigsid/saasautomation/README.md

 2. **Create Automations:** Use the drag-and-drop node builder to create a sequence of actions that fire after a trigger event.
 3. **Monitor Changes:** Watch for changes in connected services and automate responses accordingly.
 4. **Notifications & Messages:** Send notifications and custom messages via Slack and Discord.
-5. **Manage Payments:** Utilize Stripe for managing subscriptions and handling payments based on credits consumed.
-6. **Customize Interface:** Personalize your workflow with an expandable sidebar, infinite canvas, and light/dark mode.
+5. **Customize Interface:** Personalize your workflow with an expandable sidebar, infinite canvas, and light/dark mode.

 ## Conclusion

-Automate is a SaaS Automation Builder is your go-to platform for creating and managing powerful automation workflows.
+Automate is a free SaaS Automation Builder that serves as your go-to platform for creating and managing powerful automation workflows.
 With its robust integrations, user-friendly interface, and customizable features, it caters to the needs of businesses looking to streamline their operations and enhance productivity.
-Start building your automation flows today and experience the efficiency of seamless integration and automation.
+Start building your automation flows today and experience the efficiency of seamless integration and automation - all at no cost!